Logo, MacQueen's Quinterly

 • Seven haibun from MacQ were selected for publication in the anthology Contemporary Haibun 18 (Red Moon Press, 2023).

-• Another work from KF-6, an ekphrastic haibun story by Harriot West entitled Picking Sunflowers for Van Gogh, was selected as one of 55 winners for reprinting in The Best Small Fictions 2017; and Dan Gilmore’s haibun story Hackmuth’s Mannequin Dream (from KF-5) was among the finalists listed in that anthology.
+• An ekphrastic haibun story by Harriot West entitled Picking Sunflowers for Van Gogh, first published in Issue 6 of KYSO Flash online (aka KF-6), was selected for reprinting in The Best Small Fictions 2017; and Dan Gilmore’s haibun story Hackmuth’s Mannequin Dream (from KF-5) was among the finalists listed in that anthology.

 Tips and Resources: